-Students seeking information regarding either on-campus or off-campus employment opportunities are urged to visit the Job Placement Office which is located in the Student Recruiting and Retention Office in Moler Hall.
+Students seeking information about on-campus or off-campus employment opportunities are urged to visit the Job Placement Office, which is located in Moler Hall.

 Financial Aid Satisfactory Progress Statement

 Colleges that administer federal student financial aid programs are required to develop Satisfactory Academic Progress (SAP) policies and monitor students who receive aid to see that they meet the provisions of their policies.
 Copies of the College's SAP policy are included in the packets provided to students who receive state and/or federal student aid.
 Additional copies are available in the Financial Aid Office.
 The policy is summarized below.